Olex2/help/gui/EN/work/report.md

 # h3-diffraction-help
 # Diffraction
 Enter information about the diffraction experiment here: **Diffractometer** type; other diffractometer/diffraction details (click the **Definition File** link to select a diffractometer from the window that opens); and **Diffraction** and **Cell Measurement** temperatures.
-Other **Special Details** of the experiment and of the refinement may be typed into the respective boxes provided.
+Other **Special Details** of the experiment and of the refinement (e.g., disorder treatment, solvent masking) may be typed into the respective boxes provided.
 <br>
 <br>

 **Information entered in these boxes will take precedence over information provided in other files when the CIF file is written**.
-If the CIF information is edited using the **Edit Cif Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.
+If the CIF information is edited using the **Edit CIF Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.

 # h3-absorption correction-help
 # Absorption Correction